NotesfromtheAbstract/celebrity-disclosure-public-health/README.md

 ## About

-This repository contains the R code and chart outputs accompanying the *Notes from the Abstract* piece "Sick First," which examines celebrity health disclosure through a public health infrastructure lens using three case studies: Angelina Jolie (BRCA), Kylie Minogue (breast cancer), and Bruce Willis (frontotemporal dementia).
+This repository contains the R code and chart outputs accompanying the *Notes from the Abstract* piece "Being Sick First," which examines celebrity health disclosure through a public health infrastructure lens using three case studies: Angelina Jolie (BRCA), Kylie Minogue (breast cancer), and Bruce Willis (frontotemporal dementia).

 ---